 Special preparation of the patient is unnecessary.
 Fasting specimens are not required.
 No special additives or preservatives other than anticoagulants are required.
 Collect venous blood with EDTA using aseptic technique.
 All human specimens should be regarded as potentially biohazardous.
 Therefore, universal precautions should be used in specimen handling (gloves, lab garments, avoid aerosol production, etc.).

-To determine HbA1c, a hemolysate must be prepared for each sample:
+To determine HbA1c, a hemolysate is prepared by the analyzer using the onboard lyse application: